UlasTosun/Unity-VFX-Graph-Examples/README.md

 ![Flip Book on UI](Screenshots/FlipbookOnUI.png)<br/><br/>

 **Point Cache:** This case includes basics of Point Caches in VFX Graph.
-Also, it includes a C# script to control VFX Graphs and set their properties via C# API.
+Also, it includes a C# script to control VFX Graphs and set their properties via C# API.<br/><br/>

 **Point Cache on UI:** This case provides an example to show how to play VFXs on UI by using a custom Sprite Unlit Shader Graph for UI.